-Fig. 4.
-Exposed Subpopulation
+Fig. 3.
+Subpopulation of Exposed

-From the figure (4), we can see that the plots without and with optimal control converge at year 1 and start to spread out from year 2 to year 7.
+From the figure (3), we can see that the plots without and with optimal control converge at year 1 and start to spread out from year 2 to year 7.
 This suggests that TB-exposed subpopulations exist only in enclosed areas and are best controlled in other compartments, thus affecting population numbers and preventing them from entering the next compartment.
-It can be concluded that the population will decrease significantly in.
+It can be concluded that the population will decrease significantly in .

-Fig. 5.
-Infected Subpopulation
+Fig. 4.
+Subpopulation of Infected